 German Shepherds are the second-best family dog in America!
-The German Shepherd is loyal, protective, playful, powerful!
+The German Shepherd is loyal, protective, playful, robust!

-Now the German Shepherd and Labrador have been interbred creating the German Shepherd Lab Mix!
+Now the German Shepherd and Labrador have been interbred, creating the German Shepherd Lab Mix!
 This mix combines all the things people love about the two breeds into one.
-This article will give you a little back history of both breeds, and then we will add the two breeds together.
+This article will give you a little back history of both species, and then we will add the two breeds together.

 Before you scroll down… check out this product if you have a pet with problems.

 - Temperament – Playful, loyal, even-tempered, outgoing, agile, trusting, gentle, smart, & kind

 - Shedding – Sheds heavily during Spring and Fall